Extra Values - People¶

 This is not an Extra Value, but is actually a header you can use to group sets of Extra Values.

-This type allows you to add custom content.
+This type allows you to add custom content using a rich text editor.
 This might be helpful for storing images, documents, or any other custom (HTML) content on a People record or Involvement.

 This type allows you to create a text field with a field name and various values with one line of text.
 These will not create a dropdown in Search Builder.